 6. Invite a Friend to Study

-Staying productive can be difficult when there are several temptations: a message delivered to your phone, a television blaring in the living room, or your dog barking in the backyard.
+Staying productive can be difficult when there are several distractions: a message delivered to your phone, a television blaring in the living room, or your dog barking in the backyard.
 Inviting a friend over to your house or to a library can help keep you focused and inspired to get work done.
 Be sure to collaborate with a companion who will not distract you or themselves.
 Save energy for the summer season!
-You can always grab a coffee together afterwards.
+You can always grab a coffee together afterward.

 7. Clean and Personalize Your Workspace

 Working in a disorganized, cluttered environment can leave you feeling uninspired to work.
 The mess increases the stress hormones released in your body.
 This can make focusing hard!
 Turn on your favorite music, open the windows for fresh air, and begin organizing.
 Nothing feels better than feeling fresh after making your workspace perfect.

 Once your desk or office is free of clutter, start adding decorations that are meaningful to you.
 Even simply placing a potted plant in the corner can give you a sense of renewal.
 Avoid adding too many decorations, since they can eventually overwhelm your workspace.